2502-feb25-java-org/training-code/Servlets/examples/hello-servlets/README.md

 	* Create servlet classes
 		* create class that extends either GenericServlet or HttpServlet
 		* follow guidelines in this application's web.xml

+#### Topics Covered:
+* How to create a servlet
+* servlet lifecycle
+* GenericServlet vs HttpServlet
+* contents of the web.xml
+* ServletConfig
+* ServletContext
+* @WebServlet
+* HttpVerbs
+* Dealing with form data in servlets
+* AJAX review
+* use of jQuery to select/manipulate DOM elements
+* redirecting and forwarding
+* session management